Aleij/Smart_Horticulture/README.md

 ## The Code

 The code files provided in this project serve the purpose of collecting sensor data, establishing a connection to Wi-Fi, and transmitting the data to an MQTT broker.

+- `boot.py` handles the Wi-Fi connection.
-The main code file `main.py` contains the core functionalities, while `boot.py` handles the Wi-Fi connection.
-Additionally, the `timeDiff.py` file includes a helper class for managing time intervals.
-The `config.py` file stores the credentials and configurations related to Wi-Fi and MQTT, and the `simple.py` file provides the implementation of the MQTT client.
+- `main.py` contains the core functionalities.
+- `timeDiff.py` file includes a helper class for managing time intervals.
+- `config.py` file stores the credentials and configurations related to Wi-Fi and MQTT.
+- `simple.py` file provides the implementation of the MQTT client.

 ## Transmitting the Data